-Wouldn’t it be great if anchoring always looked as serene as the picture above?
+Wouldn’t it be great if anchoring always was serene as it looks in the pictures?

 Alas, anyone sailboat cruising for awhile eventually will find themselves anchored in a storm.
 Wicked weather is part of the cruising life; some storms are predicted well in advance, allowing sailors to change their voyaging plans or seek shelter in a well-protected marina.
 Other times, storms are a surprise.